valancej/NIST-SP-800-190/README.md

 The National Institute of Standards and Technology Special Publication 800-190 was designed to explain the security concerns associated with container technologies.
 Along with this, recommendations are made thoughout the publication for addressing the outlined concerns.

-Below details how Anchore can help with execution and mapping of section 4.1 Image Countermeasures.
+Below details how Anchore can help with execution and mapping of NIST SP 800-190 - 4.1 Image Countermeasures.

+The below mappings are only specific to Anchore and similar technologies.
+Capabilities such as runtime security,

 ## 4.1 Image Countermeasures